RealSoerensen/SST/README.md

 The application is quite simple to navigate.

-Simply, select the langauge you speak and the language you want to translate to.
+Simply, select the language you speak and the language you want to translate to.

 Then, press the button and speak.